ChenS0407/test/reference/faqs/code_repo.md

 ![img](../../.gitbook/assets/QQ截图20221228181708.png)

-SSH Blue Shield of this version cannot be resolved.
+SSH BKCI of this version cannot be resolved.
 If this error occurs, you are advised to use HTTP for association.

 ## Q2: Failed to associate the GitHub codebase

-There are still some issues with Blue Shield's connection to GItHub.
+There are still some issues with BKCI's connection to GItHub.
 If you must use the GitHub codebase, follow this method.
 [How do I associate the GitHub codebase](https://bk.tencent.com/s-mart/community/question/3184?type=article)